waltermarbel/MagicMagnet/README.md

 * Open the selected magnet link with your default torrent client
 * Copy the magnet link to your clipboard

-> Links are saved to your current folder by default in JSON format
+> JSONS are saved to '/MagicMagnet/json/' by default.

 We plan to add new features, such: